lw8192/Red-Team-Dev/C/Kernel_Programming.md

 > .sympath + <path to folder with PDB>

 DbgView: SysInternals tool.
 Can be buggy, but useful for seeing messages.
+Make sure to compile in Debug mode and run DebugView as admin.
-Run as admin > Capture > Capture Kernel & Enable Verbose Kernel Output
+Run as admin > Capture > Enable 4 options: Capture Win32 & Capture Global Win32 & Capture Kernel & Enable Verbose Kernel Output

 ### Debugging a BSOD (Blue Screen of Death)
 [BSOD Method and Tips](https://www.sysnative.com/forums/threads/bsod-method-and-tips.284/)